gnuchanos/GnuChanGUI/README.md

 Simple Music Player -> Fimish <br>
 Simple Wine Manager -> not Fimish??? <br>

+Simple Game -> 1 level demo finish but have keyboard delay :@

 </p>

 <p> Please note that this library with the aim of simplifying and making it more user-friendly.
 Keep in mind that I am also a beginner in Python and i still learning! </p>